NicklasVraa/LiX/readme.md

 ## 1. Class Examples <a name="examples"></a>

 ### The `Paper` Class <a name="paper"></a>
 This class strives to pack as much information as possible, into a visually coherent environment, while adhering to the standards of academic research papers, like having references, citations and captions.
-Below is an example.
-Access the full document [here](paper_example.pdf).

 | Source                             | Build (Two-column)             |
 |------------------------------------|--------------------------------|